What is it like to move to and live in Lisbon?

 This has created a shortage of housing in the city, and more and more of its residents have had to move out of the city center.

 There is always talk of the government regulating things and stepping in to improve things.
-But so far nothing has really happened.”
+But so far nothing has really happened and rents have increased hugely.”

 What Is Your Favorite Thing to Do in Lisbon?